sum01/cmdlog-micro/README.md

 # cmdlog-micro

-This plugin for the [Micro text-editor](https://github.com/zyedidia/micro) lets you run terminal/shell/program commmands (with/without args) without leaving your editor.
+This is a plugin for the [Micro text-editor](https://github.com/zyedidia/micro).
-Any output is printed to a new (hsplit) view inside the editor.
+It lets you run terminal commmands without leaving your editor, printing output to a view inside the editor.

+PS: This plugin is OS-agnostic, and the Unix-specific things are merely for example.

 ## Installation